MP Estate Planning UK

 Beneficiaries in a Trust Will

-The beneficiaries are the individuals or organizations that are set to benefit from the trust.
+The beneficiaries are the individuals or organisations that are set to benefit from the trust.
 Clearly identifying the beneficiaries and their interests is vital to ensure that the trustees can carry out their duties effectively.

 Pros and Cons of Trust Wills